rodrigotorn/time-series-forecasting/README.md

-# time-series-forecasting
+# Time Series Forecasting

-Repo used for time series forecasting studies and testing
+This repo is a case study for a time series analysis and forecasting.

+* The `report.py` and `report.ipynb` files are synchronized.
+They summarize the case study
+* Source code is available in `/scr`
+* All used files and data, raw and processed are available in `/data`